ImperialCollegeLondon/Visual2/README.md

 * `*.fsproj`.
 These are the dotnet core project files for F# which should be changed to add F# dependencies or source files.
 They are simple and well documented in any of the F# Getting Started guides.
 Also, they can be changed in a GUI by both VS code / Ionide, and Visual Studio.
 The Ionide GUI change may not work as of May 2018 (try it).
 * `./package.json`.
 This is instructions to Yarn and FABLE (v1.x) to compile the F# source to JS with Node JS dependencies.
 Well documented by [fable-compiler](https://github.com/fable-compiler/Fable).
 * `./webpack.config` Instructions to `webpack` to bundle the JS files generated by FABLE.
 Well documented by [webpack](https://webpack.js.org/), but note the need to copy files caused by the non-standard Monaco loader.
-* `setup.bat`.
-Code to bootstrap and get initial binary dependencies for F# projects using paket.
-Documented by paket and dotnet.
+* `setup.bat` or `setup.sh`.
+Code to bootstrap and get initial binary dependencies for F# projects dotnet.

 Other top-level files (never changed manually):

 * `yarn.lock` auto-generated by yarn contains the package versions currently used of all node packages.
 These can get upgraded by `yarn upgrade`.
 Upgrading to latest versions is normally but not always trouble-free.
 * `paket.lock`, `paket.dependencies`.
 Files used by Paket to track nuget (.Net) packages.
 This project has only _development-time_ .Net dependencies and these do not need to be upgraded.
 * `Nuget.Config`.
 Used by NuGet.
-You _can_ view the project under Visual Studio and change packages in a GUi via NuGet but this is not recommended.
+You _can_ view the project under Visual Studio and change packages in a GUI via NuGet but this is not recommended.
 * `ARM.Monaco.Editor.sln`. this solution file allows all three F# projects to be integrated by Visual Studio or Ionode.
 It is useful for editing code, but compilation is done via FABLE which uses information from `*.fsproj` files and ignores the `*.sln` file.

 ## Licensing